georgetomzaridis/highschool-exams-results-robot/README.md

 # highschool-exams-results-robot
 #### NATIONAL EXAMINATIONS - Ministry of Education, Research and Religious Affairs
-Trying to gather candidate results from https://results.it.minedu.gov.gr to help student limit their axienty about their final results, even if the site goes down or the web app not responding
+Trying to gather candidate results from https://results.it.minedu.gov.gr to help student limit their axienty about their national exam final results, even if the platform goes down or not accepting new requests

 ![alt text](https://github.com/georgetomzaridis/highschool-exams-results-robot/blob/master/resultspage.png "Results Page")